-Figure 44: Benefits of virtualising a contact centre
+Figure 45: Benefits of virtualising a contact centre

-The issue of coping with call spikes is one which is growing year upon year, and has been particularly noticeable in the past few surveys.
+The issue of coping with call spikes is one which is growing year upon year, and features prominently in the thoughts of many respondents.
 Virtual contact centres allow agents from other locations (including homeworkers) to make themselves available to deal with a different queue, being seamlessly moved back to their original work when the spike has flattened or the length of their own primary queue triggers a move back to their original work.
 Dealing early with such call spikes can often remove the issue before it becomes a real problem, and such movement between call groups can be done automatically by setting thresholds in each queue.
 Such flexibility of agents means that there is a fairer agent utilisation, as the situation of a set of agents sitting idle while others are under great pressure is less likely to happen.